shubhangi9238/Prodigy_WD_02/README.md

-This is a StopWatch project created using HTML, CSS and JavaScript.
+This is a Stopwatch project created using HTML, CSS and JavaScript.

 Live Demo: Click this link to view hosted project: